g-leech/argmin-gravitas/_includes/about/now.md

 <!--  -->
 	<div class="note">
 	  <div class="title">
-		2. Side-channel attacks against AI risk
+		2. Side-channel attacks<br class="break"> against AI risk
 	  </div>
 	  	<div class="insides">
 			I'm interested in keeping an eye on AI.
 By a stroke of luck my PhD advisor is <a href="{{la}}">Laurence Aitchison</a>.
 I'm currently on sabbatical. <br><br>